MarcoValente/muon-coll-steering/README.md

 ```

 ## Run the Beam Induced Background (BIB)
-BIB files can be downloaded by typing
+BIB files can be downloaded and untared by typing
 ```
 source scripts/download-bib-files.sh
 ```